homeops-tech/homeops-tech.github.io/_posts/2020-08-09-Razor-and-Cloud-Init.md

        dsmode: local
 ```

 So as you can see , this cloud-init handles the the basics of creating a backup account, and then bootstraps puppet.
 The `csr_attributes` can be use to then allow autosigning and classification of the node in puppet.
 I enable the ConfigDrive data source here as `proxmox` actually supports cloud-init out of the box.
 This allows an ISO image to contain extra node specific data such as the IP address of the node.
-I will be expierementing with using the SD card slow on my servers to bootstrap some of this local data from my servers in the future.
+I will be expierementing with using the SD card slot on my servers to bootstrap some of this local data from my servers in the future.

 > Again a little hand wavy here with the csr_attributes as they can't be node specific.
 Thats v2 and can be fixed with cloud-drives and such.